albertvucinovic/chat.sh/README.md

 - **b `<command>`**: Execute a local bash command and inject the output into the conversation history as context.
   - Example: `b ls -l`

-- **/global/<command>**: Execute global commands from the global_commands directory.
-  - Supports autocompletion for available commands.

 - **/toggleYesToolFlag**: Toggle whether tool calls (bash/python execution) are automatically approved without user confirmation.

+- **/toggleThinkingDisplay**: Toggle the live display of the AI's reasoning process during response generation.

 ### Advanced Features

-- **Memory System**: The assistant can store and retrieve information across sessions using the memory system.
-- **Command Extensions**: Add custom functionality by creating new command files in the commands/ or global_commands/ directories.
+- **File-based Task Automation**: Add custom functionality by creating new task files in `global_commands/` or elsewhere.
+The assistant can then be instructed to load these files using `/pushContext` to perform complex, multi-step tasks.
-- **Context Preservation**: Chat history and context persist across model switches and sessions.
-- **Tool Integration**: The assistant can use bash and python tools to help with tasks, with user confirmation for security.
+- **Tool Integration**: The assistant can use `bash` and `python` tools to help with tasks, with user confirmation for security.

 ### Keyboard Shortcuts